chalk-diagrams/chalk/README.md

 - [ ] Allow for HSV colors
 - [ ] Add more examples: e.g., Vera Molnár's drawings, Hilbert curve, Escher's Square Limit
 - [ ] How to allow the context?
+- [x] Composing transformations is not efficient.
+- [x] Transform bounding boxes
 - [x] Add `Scale` transformation
 - [x] Show origin helper function
 - [x] Update width and height of image to fit all the contents